 Academic Program Actions & Processes

-Academic Program, Degree, Major, or Primary Field of Study Name Change
+Academic Program, Degree and Major, or Name Change

 Organizational Unit Changes